CharlieKenny37/OS_Project_3/README.md

 ## Output

-Here is an example output for the program based on the shown command:
+In out2.txt is an example output for the program based on the shown command:

+    ./project3 testin1.dat out1.txt 1